9 Important WordPress Website Maintenance Tasks To Perform Regularly

 3. Run Performance Tests

-User engagement of a website is based on its performance.
+User engagement with a website is based on its performance.
 Marketing your site is important, but optimizing your site is equally important.
-You must periodically run tests for your site to ensure that your site works well.
+You must periodically run tests for your site to ensure that it works well.

 Pingdom Tools